Weekend sweep: Tigers extend streak to five wins, top Spartans

 CLEMSON - Clemson softball’s home debut started a bit slow but Sunday’s 8-4 win over Michigan State capped a dominant five-game finish to the week.

-Clemson (7-4) jumped on the Spartans (1-7) early with three first-inning runs, continuing a big weekend for junior utility player/outfielder Marissa Guimbarda and pitcher/OF Valerie Cagle.
+Clemson (7-4) jumped on the Spartans (1-7) early Sunday with three first-inning runs, continuing a big weekend for junior utility player/outfielder Marissa Guimbarda and pitcher/OF Valerie Cagle.
 Cagle, who started in the circle and hit third in the lineup, hit the first pitch she saw over the left-centerfield wall to put Clemson up 2-0.
 Guimbarda then stepped to the plate two batters later for a solo shot to right-centerfield for her fourth-straight game with a home run (tying Cagle for the team-lead of five on the season).
 After Clemson chased Spartans starter Leah Shipp in the top of the second, junior left fielder Grace Mattimore lined an RBI double to right field to push the Clemson lead to 4-0.
 Trouble struck in the third inning for the Tigers, with a series of Michigan State grounders giving the Clemson infield trouble.
-The Spartans would bring across three runs on three hits and an error with only one ball leaving the infield.
+The Spartans would bring across three runs on three hits and three errors with only one ball leaving the infield.
 Cagle saw her day done in the fifth after the first two batters reached for Michigan State and was tagged with her first earned run after freshman Logan Caymol hit a pair of Spartans to bring in the tying run.
 Caymol wouldn't allow a hit over her three innings to notch a fifth win in the young season (5-1).

 Cagle, who started in the circle and hit third in the lineup, hit the first pitch she saw over the left-centerfield wall to put Clemson up 2-0.